Mamurooyiboluawhore/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a repository containing a file on third line
+a repo containing a file on cwd ctate